 Minnesota's magnificent landscapes with dense forests and sparkling blue lakes attract travelers from far and wide.
-Large log cabins within these scenic environments can be found around small towns and in the metropolitan area.
-Minnesota was the first to have an enclosed mall in the US and the shopping spirit lives on today with several outlet malls, local boutiques, antique shops, and the Mall of America, the country's largest indoor mall.
+Large log cabins within these scenic environments can be found around small towns and in the metropolitan areas.
+Minnesota was the first to have an enclosed mall in the US, and the shopping spirit lives on today with several outlet malls, local boutiques, antique shops, and the Mall of America, the country's largest indoor mall.

 Princeton cabin rentals

 Minneapolis is an hour's drive from Princeton, where authentic log cabins captivate large groups with stylish interior furnishings, lake views, and stone fireplaces.
 The lakes in the surrounding area are not only beautiful, but also hold historical significance dating back to the region's early settlers.
 If you decide to take a day trip to the Twin Cities, make sure you go early so you have plenty of time to explore the malls, museums, gardens, and other attractions.